mcoxeter/04-moat/README.md

 In this example the program will score the fundamental data on Facebook

+`npm start`
+In this example the program will gather data of the symbols in the evaluate.json file

 `npm start -- FB`
+In this example the program will score the fundamental data on Facebook

+`npm start -- FB ADBE`
 In this example the program will gather data on Facebook and Adobe

-`npm start -- FB ADBE`

 ## Output